stt-datacore/website/static/crew/tuvok_ensign_crew.md

 published: true
 ---

-With SCI as his main stat he has the worst SCI rating in the game and a very poor DIP score too.
-Nothing great in his ship ability but does fill the Vulcan collection.
-He’s fairly cheap to equip if you have a few IDICs knocking about but in general only worth freezing and forgetting.
+One of the cheapest crew in the game to level chroniton-wise, but requiring a handful of Vulcan faction items.
+Boasting the lowest SCI primary in the game means that Mister Tuvok is merely around to light the match on the expanded Vulcan collection, making him a mandatory cryo hero for a long time to come.